Learning Calibrated Uncertainties for Domain Shift: A Distributionally Robust Learning Approach: Experiments

-\textbf{Experiment setup:} For Office31 and Office-Home tasks, we use ResNet50~\cite{resnet} as the backbone for all models to make comparison fair.
-We train by SGD for $100$ epochs and set the learning rate to $0.001$.
-For VisDA, we use the ResNet101~\cite{resnet} backbone and also the SGD optimizer.
+\paragraph{Experimental setup:} For Office31 and Office-Home tasks, we use ResNet50~\cite{resnet} as the backbone for all models.
+We train with SGD for $100$ epochs and set the learning rate to $0.001$.
+For VisDA, we use ResNet101 and SGD optimizer.
 During the $20$ epochs of training, the initial learning rate is set as $10^{-5}$ and the weight decay parameter is set as $5\times 10^{-4}$.
-For ImageNet, we follow the standard training process of AlexNet~\cite{alexnet} and VGG-19~\cite{vgg19}, where the initial lerning rate is $0.01$ and we decay the learning rate by a factor of 10 every 30 epochs.
+For ImageNet, we follow the standard training process of AlexNet~\cite{alexnet} and VGG-19~\cite{vgg19}, where the initial learning rate is $0.01$ and we decay the learning rate by a factor of 10 for every 30 epochs.
+All of the training are done on DGX V100 Tesla V100 GPUs with 32GB memory.
+The main packages and corresponding versions are: PyTorch 0.4.0, CUDA 10.1.

-\subsection{Calibrated uncertainties from DRL}
+\subsection{Calibrated Uncertainties from DRL}

-\textbf{DRL's calibrated confidence:} Fig.~\ref{fig:boost} demonstrates our more calibrated uncertainty.
-Deep DRL tends to be underconfident and conservative but still stays closer to the calibration line (dashed line).
-Table \ref{tab:imgnet_unc_score} also shows our better ECE on ImageNetV2 in different human selection frequency (HSF) bins.
-Our additional results in appendix show that the accuracy of deep DRL is also competitive.
+\paragraph{DRL's calibrated confidence:} Fig.~\ref{fig:boost} shows our method achieves better uncertainty calibration.
+Note that the type of uncertainty we measure here is the epistemic uncertainty~\cite{gal2016dropout}, caused by the lack of data and domain gaps.
+The aleatoric uncertainty is caused by noise inherent in data and is out of our scope.
+DRL tends to be underconfident and conservative but still stays closer to the calibration line (dashed line).
+Table~\ref{tab:imgnet_unc_score} shows our method obtains better ECE on ImageNetV2 in different human selection frequency (HSF) bins.
+HSF is defined as the average number of times an image from a given class is classified correctly by a group of annotators.
+Say there are $n$ annotators and an image with ground-truth label ``car'', $p$ annotators recognize the image as ``car'', then the image's HSF is $\frac{p}{n}$.
+The lower the HSF of an image, the harder for humans to correctly classify it.
+Appendix provides additional results and shows that the accuracy of DRL is also competitive.

-\textbf{Density ratio v.s. human selection frequency:} Fig.~\ref{fig:bar_plot} shows that our density ratio matches the human selection frequency (HSF) in ImageNetV2 \cite{recht2019imagenet} under different neural network architectures.
-Here we regard [$0, 0.2$] as low HSF and $(0.2, 1]$ as high HSF.
-Images with low HSF have smaller density ratios ($P_s(\bm{x})/P_t(\bm{x})$), indicating that they are visually harder for human to select compared with other images.
+\paragraph{Density ratio v.s.
+HSF:} Fig.~\ref{fig:bar_plot} shows that images with low HSF (visually harder ones) have smaller density ratios, indicating that the estimated density ratios are positively correlated with HSF on ImageNetV2 under different network architectures.
+Here we regard the value of HSF from [$0, 0.2$] as low and $(0.2, 1]$ as high.

-\subsection{Unsupervised domain adaptation}
+\subsection{Unsupervised Domain Adaptation}